 Quality First Teaching by the class teacher is at the core of this aim.
 All planning is therefore fully differentiated so that pupils can fully access the curriculum and make progress at their level.
 All teachers at St Matthew Academy are committed to creative and inclusive learning environments that aim to meet the needs of all pupils.
 The learning environment incorporates different learning styles, cultural diversity, gender and a variety of interests.

 Building on this Quality First Teaching, there is also an additional range of support and expert advice that can be put in place to meet the needs of pupils with special educational needs or when we identify that a pupil may be underachieving.
 St Matthew Academy works closely with external agencies within the borough including Drumbeat autism support, Speech and Language Therapy, New Woodland behaviour support, Educational Psychologists and Occupational therapists.
 If you are concerned about your child, please speak to your child’s class teacher/form tutor and/or the school’s SENCO.
 They will be able to advise you on the range of support available and what would best meet the needs of your child.
+If you feel that your concerns have not been addressed, please follow the Academy complaints procedure.
 All support given will be measured according to the aims of the intervention to ensure that they have the desired impact as well as to ensure all pupils are generalising and transferring the skills they learn back to the classroom.

 The Inclusion department’s vision is to collaborate with mutual respect to deploy our combined expertise to benefit the inclusion of all pupils within all aspects of school life.
 We value positive communication with one another and the pupils and strive to promote this.
 We are committed to the development of our professional abilities and to sharing our knowledge and values with the wider staff group in the school and with the pupils, parents, carers and external agencies with which we work.